The five best activities to experience on a Brisbane to Townsville road trip

 How much does it cost to drive from Townsville to Brisbane?

-Whether you drive from Brisbane to Townsville or Brisbane to Townsville, the cost will depend entirely on the length of your trip, the activities you choose, and your spending habits.
-Renting a campervan will allow you to save money by combining transportation and accommodation, and providing the option to cook meals.
-For current rental prices, go here to compare Brisbane campervans across multiple brands.
+Whether you drive from Brisbane to Townsville or Brisbane to Townsville, the cost will depend entirely on the length of your trip, the activities you choose and your spending habits.
+Renting a campervan will allow you to save money by combining transportation and accommodation.
+Stock up on local produce at nearby food stores to enjoy the cost-effective convenience of preparing your own meals in the comfort of your motorhome.
+For current rental prices, compare Brisbane campervans across multiple brands.
+You’ll also find plenty of budget-friendly caravan park options en route to tropical far North Queensland.

 How do I make the most of my Brisbane to Townsville road trip?

-Now that you know the most exciting places to visit on the drive from Brisbane to Townsville, it’s time to start planning and booking.
-You’ll have your pick of the best motorhomes and well-equipped campgrounds if you book your trip well in advance.
+Now that you know the most exciting places to visit on the drive from Brisbane to Townsville, it’s time to start planning and booking your Queensland destinations!
+You’ll have your pick of the best motorhomes and well-equipped campgrounds when you book your trip well in advance.
 Make sure you reserve any activity that requires tickets, and organise any equipment you need to make the most of your time spent on Australia’s East Coast.
 After that, simply follow the road rules and have an amazing time!

 If you have more time, a Brisbane to Cairns road trip is also worth a try!